Creating Effective Titles for Your Posts and Pages

 - 2018 Wake County 4-H Events

-You should always keep in mind that while an ambiguous title like ‘4-H Events’ may not seem all that vague in the context of your portal, our Extension web ecosystem is designed in such a way that your article can be displayed in many other places (digital signs, the main NC State Extension website, MailChimp newsletters, etc.).
+You should always keep in mind that while an ambiguous title like ‘4-H Events’ may not seem all that vague in the context of your portal, our Extension web ecosystem is designed in such a way that your article can be displayed in many other places (digital signs, the main NC State Extension website, newsletters, etc.).

 By being as specific as possible with your titles, you ensure your post never loses its context.
 It would also mean better search placement, because it’s more descriptive, and provides a much better user experience for the reader who is most likely looking for specific information.
 And lastly, it would help ensure fewer duplicate URLs in our Extension database.

-A few best practices when writing titles:
+A few things to remember when writing titles:

 - Use “Title Case,” which means capitalize all words except articles